lowkey42/lowkey42.github.com/_posts/2021-04-11-data_structure.md

 };
 ```

 In contrast to the types we have seen previously, the `const` and non-`const` getters are rather different here and also have different names.
-Because a complete `World` will be a pretty large and complex object with many layers, it is not feasible to copy it completely.
+Because a complete `World` will be a pretty large and complex object with many layers, it is not feasible to copy it often.
 But creating copies of the current state of a `World` will be required later to implement an undo/redo functionality in the editor.
 To solve this, the `World` class implements copy-on-write semantics for the objects it contains.
 That means when a `World` is copied it still references the data of the original and only when one of them is modified the affected data -- and only it -- is actually copied.
-But to track these modifications we need a bit of machinery, provided here by the `..._lock` classes and `lock_...` methods.
+But to track these modifications, we need a bit of machinery, provided here by the `..._lock` classes and `lock_...` methods.
 This recording of modifications will also allow us to check when the underlying data has been modified and for example cache the textures and vertex buffers used by the renderer.

-Besides the `mesh()` getter the class also contains to getters for layers, one for simple unstructured layers -- that just have a name -- and one for our more complex mesh-based layers.{% note Both of the layer-getters return a pointer, because the layer might not exist, yet.
+Besides the `mesh()` getter, the class also contains two getters for layers, one for simple unstructured layers -- that just have a name -- and one for our more complex mesh-based layers.{% note Both of the layer-getters return a pointer, because the layer might not exist, yet.
 But there is always a mesh, even though it might still be empty.%} The latter is again a template, which hopefully is not that surprising because our `Layer` was also a template.
 But the parameter of the method probably warrants some further explanation.
-Every layer has a name with which it's referenced in the procedural generation code, but it also has a couple of additional metadata linked to it:
+Every layer has a name with which it's referenced in the procedural generation code, but it also has additional metadata linked to it:
 1. The type of the data that it stores (`T` template parameter in `Layer`)
 2. What its data is linked to in the mesh (`Layer_type`)
-1. The initial value of its data (used both when its first created and when e.g. a new vertex is added to the mesh)
+1. The initial value of its data (used both when it's first created and when a new vertex is added to the mesh)
 1. The range of valid values (only positive numbers, only numbers between 0 and 10, ...)
 1. Whether its data should be automatically validated against this range, to detect runtime errors
 1. How the data should react to changes of the mesh (e.g. when an edge is split, should the value for the new vertex be interpolated between the original origin and destination, reset to the initial value, use the min/max of the values, ...?)

 Layers will usually be shared between multiple independent modules, that contain the actual procedural generation code.
 In fact, they are the main way of communication between them.
-Because it would be unpractical to keep all of them synchronized, the system remembers all information about a layer at the time of creation.
-So all later modules that want to access an existing layer only need to pass the first two points from the list above (which are validated against the stored information) and all others will be ignored.
+Because it would be impractical to keep all of them synchronized, the system remembers all information about a layer at the time of creation.
+So, all later modules that want to access an existing layer only need to pass the first two points from the list above (which are validated against the stored information) and all others will be ignored.

-Because of that we also introduce a new type `Layer_info` to describe what a layer looks like and how it should behave, which can be constructed and then used to retrieve a concrete layer from the `World`:
+Therefore, we also introduce a new type `Layer_info` to describe what a layer looks like and how it should behave, which can be constructed and then used to retrieve a concrete layer from the `World`:

 ```cpp
 constexpr auto position_layer = Layer_info<Vec3, Layer_type::vertex>("position");